symengine/symengine.py/README.md

         --define="var1=value1;var2=value2"                      # Give options to CMake
         --inplace                                               # Build the extension in source tree

-Standard options to setup.py like `--user`, `--prefix` can be used to configure install location
+Standard options to setup.py like `--user`, `--prefix` can be used to configure install location.
+NumPy is used if found by default, if you wish to make your choice of NumPy use explicit: then add e.g. ``WITH_NUMPY=False`` to ``--define``.

 Use SymEngine from Python as follows: